wrye-bash/CBash/README.md

 The CBash API is currently sparsely documented.
 There is some Doxygen-style documentation of the API in the [include headers](include/cbash).

 CBash's record and field support is incomplete.
 For information on what has and has not ben implemented, see the [wiki](https://github.com/lojack5/CBash/wiki).

+This repository was created from the [current state](https://github.com/lojack5/CBash/commit/) (as of 10/15/2016) of Lojack's [CBash repository](https://github.com/lojack5/CBash).